leoraclet/ptibot/README.md

 > [!CAUTION]
 >
 > Make sure to rename the file to `.env` so it is properly recognized by the application.

+### 📆 Google Calendar

+To enable synchronization with one of your Google Calendars, please follow this [guide](https://github.com/rempairamore/GCal2Discord/tree/main) and configure the environment variables as specified.

 ## 🚀 Run